Why your gut issues, fatigue or injuries might not be the real problem: disordered eating in runners

 - Sessions feeling harder than expected

-- Loss of motivation or enjoyment
+- Loss of motivation or enjoyment in running

 This is where it can get confusing.
-In some cases, performance may improve temporarily with weight loss or increased dietary restriction.
+In some cases, performance may improve temporarily with weight loss or dietary restriction.
 You might feel lighter.
 You might run faster, for a while.
 But this is usually short-lived.
-As energy availability drops, the body begins to prioritise survival over performance, and the signs of under-fuelling start to become more apparent.
+As energy availability drops, the body begins to prioritise survival over performance, and the signs of underfuelling start to become more apparent.
 So while it can look like it’s working in the short term, it rarely holds up, especially in endurance sport.
-And importantly - you can be weight stable and still be under-fuelling.
+And importantly - you can be weight stable and still be underfuelling.

 If you’re unsure whether this applies to you, you might find this helpful: